 An activity diagram includes the following elements:

 - activity: presents a specific step in a the execution of a mechanism.
-For example: ""Create an estimate", "Opening a window", "check knowledge", etc", ...
+For example: "Print an estimate", "Open the window", ...

 - synchronization bar: used to synchronize the different activities:

 - by indicating the activities that must be performed before a given activity.
 For example: "Press clutch" and "Change gear" before "Release clutch".